jspikerson/Woo-Autoprint-PowerShell/README.md

 ---

-## Folder Layout

-your-repo/
-├─ print-woo.ps1 # the script
-├─ README.md
-├─ .gitignore
-└─ (created at runtime)
-├─ woo-cred.xml # encrypted creds (per Windows user)
-├─ woo-print-state.json # remembers last printed order id
-└─ printed/
-├─ order-1234.html
-└─ order-1234.pdf

----

 ## Setup

 1. **Clone this repo** (or copy the script into your repo/folder).

 2. **Edit the config block** at the top of `print-woo.ps1`:

-   '''powershell
-   # CONFIG — Edit these
-   $Store           = 'https://yourstore.com'  # no trailing slash
-   $StatusesToPrint = @('processing')
-   $PrinterName     = $null                    # or 'Your Printer Name'
-   $LogoPath        = $null                    # optional PNG for your logo
-   $PageSize        = 'Letter'                 # or 'A4'

-3. Create Woo API keys
-WooCommerce → Settings → Advanced → REST API → Add key
+3. Create Woo API keys WooCommerce → Settings → Advanced → REST API → Add key

-Choose a user with access to orders (Shop Manager or Admin)
+4. Choose a user with access to orders (Shop Manager or Admin)

-Permissions: Read (or Read/Write if you plan to extend later)
+5. Permissions: Read (or Read/Write if you plan to extend later)

-Copy Consumer key (ck_...) and Consumer secret (cs_...)
+6. Copy Consumer key (ck_...) and Consumer secret (cs_...)

 ## First Run